the heart grow together

 My family had always been a whole thing — relatives from my mother’s and father’s sides had gathered for weddings, birthday and New Year parties.
 That bond was beginning to break when I was born, in the middle of the 90s.
 Family members died before I could get to know them, talk to them, love them.
 Years later I started meeting them separately via our family photo archive.
 Thus my family roots research has begun.

-A person preserves memory about himself using photographs, but life constantly changes, alters, the further the more.
-Photos end up locked in an old table’s drawer waiting for somebody to come across them.
 This is the way I met my father who died when I was three.
 He was handsome and smiling on all the photos, he also had a broken nose.
 My father’s image began to form; I developed an attitude towards him.
 A similar «acquaintance» with my grandfather occurred after his death.
 I knew him for a strict and morose man, but what I saw on the pictures was a merry fellow, life of the party.
 The same thing happened to my great-grandmother; a heavy elderly woman, whose life story was completely unknown to me, turned out to be a young snub-nosed German girl, who was once evicted from a German settlement to the Altay kray with her family.

 I was going from one photo to another, from a letter to a letter.
 There were dates, names, wishes, thoughts written on the back on many photographs.
 Sometimes I failed to read the handwriting in order to understand who was on the picture.
 Then suddenly I succeeded and it opened a way further in the deep; and so it went along all the branches of the family tree.
 It was amazing to see the life of each of the families I could have never known anything about before.
 Even minor details about my long-gone relatives made them alive and truly close.
 Photography became the only way for me to break through time and become sincerely involved in it.